pyaetheiN/huddle-landing-page/README.md

 # huddle-landing-page challenge from frontendmentor

-i tried all my best on this one
+I tried all my best on this one, especially on the responsiveness of it.